 Fig. 2.
-Photographs of hand specimens of Tamdakht. (a) 814 g specimen of Tamdakht covered by primary fusion crusts showing skid marks. (b) 313 g oriented specimen of Tamdakht covered by a brownish and matt fusion crust.
-Note the presence of flow lines and a 1-cm-sized regmaglypt at the center of the specimen. (c, d) Photographs of a specimen of Tamdakht from various angles.
+Photographs of hand specimens of Tamdakht. (a) 814 g specimen covered by primary fusion crusts showing skid marks. (b) 313 g oriented specimen covered by a brownish and matt fusion crust.
+Note the presence of flow lines and a 1-cm-sized regmaglypt at the center of the specimen. (c, d) Photographs of a specimen from various angles.
 Primary and secondary fusion crusts are present.
 A cut surface (c) shows the occurrence of vesicles, metal, and iron sulfides.
-Note the “gap” between the substrate and the bottom of the primary fusion crust in (d). (e) photograph of a specimen of Tamdakht covered with a fusion crust enclosing pieces of the meteorite’s interior and chondrules. (f) chondrules and fragments from the meteorite’s interior found beneath the specimen.
+Note the gap between the substrate and the bottom of the primary fusion crust in (d). (e) photograph of a specimen of Tamdakht covered with a fusion crust enclosing pieces of the meteorite’s interior and chondrules. (f) chondrules and fragments from the meteorite’s interior found beneath the specimen.
 PFC = primary fusion crusts; SFC = secondary fusion crust; SM = skid marks; Rgm = regmaglypts; Fl = flow lines; V = vesicles; Met = metal; S = iron sulfides; Sub = substrate; Cube= 1cm.

-PETROGRAPHY AND MINERALOGY OF TAMDAKHT METEORITE

-The predominant mineral phases in the chondrules and the matrix of Tamdakht are Mg-rich olivine (forsterite), low-Ca pyroxene, plagioclase, metal (Kamacite and taenite), sulfides (troilite), with minor and accessory chromite, ilmenite, and apatite